Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 - Lightweight underwear

-- 3 – 5 pairs of merino wool socks (increasing in thickness)
+- 3 – 5 pairs of merino wool socks โ thicker is better to prevent blisters

 - Lightweight gloves